jhnnsnk/nest-desktop/troubleshootings/index.rst

 Troubleshootings
 ================

 Having trouble getting something working?
-Got a question that the rest of our docs can’t answer?
+Got a question that the rest of our docs cannot answer?
 Maybe we can help with some answers to commonly asked questions and troublesome spots.

 .. _error-messages-frequently-asked-questions: